Euro zone bond yields fall after smooth Fed lift-off

 Sunday's election is tipped to result in one of Spain's most fragmented parliaments in decades.

-Spanish 10-year yields fell the least in the euro zone, trading at 1.75 percent.
-(Reporting by Marius Zaharia and John Geddie, editing Jeremy Gaunt)
+Spanish 10-year yields fell the least in the euro zone, trading at 1.73 percent.
+(Reporting by Marius Zaharia, editing Larry King)

 * Euro zone periphery bond yields http://tmsnrt.rs/2ii2Bqr (Updates throughout)